JJHick95/log_regression-ds-west-082420/README.md

 4. Learn how to interpret a trained logistic model's coefficients
 5. Familiarize ourselves with Maximum Likelihood Estimation
 6. Explore the C (inverse regularization) paramater and hyperparameter tune
-7. Learn how to adjust the threshold of a logistic model
-8. Describe the assumptions of linear regression
+7. Describe the assumptions of logistic regression

 ```python